ianthemazer/ianfabian/Video Games Sales Data Capstone 2 Project.md

 plt.xlabel('Genre')
 plt.title('Video Game Sales in North America by Genre') plt.show()
-# We can see that the Action genre had by far the strongest sales numbers in North America
-# Sports, Shooters, and Misc. games have also had great numbers so far from 2000-2020
 ```

+We can see that the Action genre had by far the strongest sales numbers in North America<br>
+Sports, Shooters, and Misc. games have also had great numbers so far from 2000-2020<br>
 ![png](output_9_0.png)